CharB-22/OC-Todo-Co/README.md

   ```
   git clone https://github.com/CharB-22/OC-Todo-Co.git
   ```
+  * Make sure you have Composer installed on your computer, as it is needed to install any packages.
+If this is not the case, follow the directions on the composer website to dowload it: https://getcomposer.org/download/

-  * Install the needed libraries via composer
+  * Install the needed libraries via composer with the command below:
   ```
   composer install
   ```
-  * Create an .env.local file if you run the website locally in order to update the database url.
+  * For this application, you need to have MySQL to manage your database - usually available if you are using MAMP or WAMP Server locally.
+Create an .env.local file if you run the website locally in order to update the database url.
 Add this link to the file :
   ```
   DATABASE_URL="mysql://db_user:db_password@127.0.0.1:3306/db_name?serverVersion=5.7"
   ```
-  Update db_user, db_password and db_name with your own credentials and a name for the database for this project.
+  Update db_user, db_password and db_name with your MySQL credentials and a name for the database of this project.
   An alternative is to just update this link directly into the .env file - however, make sure to remove # in front of the link, and update only the mysql one.

   * Create the database via your command line :